Sunday, February 15, 2015

 • Guards establish their headquarters a few steps away to protect them.

-• So that is where the arrested officers are shut up, and the reason why the lynching takes place in the courtyard.
+• So the arrested officers are shut up there, and the lynching takes place in the courtyard.

-The army's immediate goal: neutralize the cannons and chastise.
+The army's immediate goal: neutralize the cannons and punish

-• Instead of marching toward the center and the arteries that lead to the communard bastions, the soldiers climb up the hill.
-As there are no shells for the cannons, the Communards fighters are elsewhere and they find no resistance.
+• Instead of marching toward the center and the arteries that lead to the communard bastions, the soldiers climb the hill.
+As there are no shells for the cannons, the Communards fighters are elsewhere.
+There is no resistance.

 • They seize 47 residents at random, take them to the site where the generals were lynched and order them to kneel.
 A woman holding a baby cries, "let us show these miserable people that we know how to die standing up!"